jclement/bitmessage-web/README.md

 ## Quick Notes:

 * bitmessage-web should be run on the same machine as bitmessage or through an SSH tunnel!
-* bitmessage-web really should run through SSL or you defeat the whole point.
+* If accessing bitmessage-web remotely (from phone for example) you really should run through SSL or you defeat the whole point.
 Install NGINX / Apache on the same machine and proxy requests through to bitmessage-web.